 Two doors led to the church, enlarged over time: the main in the west wall and the second in the south wall.
 The third portal, with an ogee arch head, led from the chancel to the sacristy.
 According to the medieval tradition, the windows are located on the south side (except for one window in the eastern wall of the apse and two small ones in the western wall).
 Their jambs were chamfered and some topped with ogee arches.
-The interior of the chancel and nave of the church is covered with polychrome in 1549.
+The interior of the chancel and the nave of the church was covered with polychrome in 1549.
 Both of these parts are separated by a pointed arcade, chamfered similarly to the beams and rafters.

 The church in Blizne, as one of the most valuable wooden religious architecture in Poland, has been added on the UNESCO World Heritage List.
 It is open to visitors from April to October from Monday to Friday from 9.00 to 17.00, on Saturdays from 10.00 to 16.00, on Sundays from 12.00 to 15.00.
 Visiting inside is possible only under the care of a local guide.